gmussi/Distamarkets/README.md

 ### RESOLVED

-1. Before the specified dispute time has passed, users can create a dispute to the resolution
+1. Before the specified dispute time has passed, users can create a dispute to the resolution ✔
-2. After the specified dispute time has passed, oracle can close the contract

 ### DISPUTED

-1. Oracle can close the market
+1. Oracle can close the market ✔
 2. Oracle can cancel the market ✔

 ### CLOSED

-1. Users can withdraw winnings
+1. Users can withdraw winnings ✔
 2. Creator can withdraw the collected fees

 ### CANCELED

-1. Users can withdraw their stakes with collected fees
+1. Users can withdraw their stakes with collected fees ✔

 # Installation